exyleio/exyleio/docs/game-modes.md

 ...
 ```

+## Tutorial

-Private lobby where players can customize game modes
+- players can only access different game modes if they pass the tutorial

+## Custom rooms

+- players can create custom rooms where they can set a password and change the game settings.
+- costs coin to create rooms
+- supporters can create rooms for free

 ## Rewards

-At the end of each round, each players are rewarded with coins for their performance (and participation).
+At the end of each round, players are rewarded with coins for their performance and participation.
-Players with the best performance are rewarded extra coins.
+And players with the best performance are rewarded with extra coins.
 This is called special rewards.
 In case two or more players have the same performance, whichever reached the value first will be rewarded.
 One player can receive multiple special rewards.